Five Arrested in Connection With Shooting of Lady Gaga's Dog Walker and Theft of Her French Bulldogs

-Five people have been arrested in connection with the shooting of Lady Gaga's dog walker and the theft of the pop star's two French bulldogs, according to the Los Angeles Police Department.
+Three reputed gang members were charged Thursday with attempted murder in connection with the shooting of Lady Gaga's dog walker and the theft of the pop star's two French bulldogs, authorities said.

+Two other people - including a woman who claimed to have found the animals -- were charged with being accessories after the fact.

 The LAPD said four of the five are gang members from Los Angeles.